 Ongoing Events and Announcements

 2 Meter/70 cm.
-FM Net-Join us on the club frequency 146.560 MHz simplex for the first round at 7:30 PM each Thursday for the weekly BARA net.
-After the first round of comments, we QSY (change frequency) to the K8YPW repeater on 146.840 MHz – 94.8 PL tone, for the second round.
-After the K8YPW repeater round, we go to the BARA repeater on 442.725 MHz with PL tone 94.8 (analog) for the wrap up.
+FM Net-Join us on the club frequency 146.560 mhz simplex for the first round at 7:30 PM each Thursday for the weekly BARA net.
+After the first round of comments, we QSY (change frequency) to the K8YPW repeater on 146.840 mhz, 600 khz negative offset, 94.8 PL tone, for the second round.
+After the K8YPW repeater round, we go to the BARA K8BMI Yaesu Fusion repeater on 442.725 mhz, 5 mhz positive offset, 94.8 PL tone, (please use analog mode) for the wrap up.
 Net control operator is usually Ron KC8SFQ

-Fusion C4FM net-every Wednesday evening at 7:30pm on the K8BMI Yaesu Fusion repeater-442.725 MHZ (no tone needed for digital mode).
+Fusion C4FM net-every Wednesday evening at 7:30pm on the K8BMI Yaesu Fusion repeater 442.725 mhz, 5 mhz positive offset (no tone needed for digital mode).
 Please use only digital mode for this net.
 The antenna for the repeater is located on the tower at the Barry County EOC at 2600 Nashville Rd.
 Hastings MI Net control operator is usually Jim AC8AZ.